Tech-at-DU/ACS-3310-Writing-JavaScript-Libraries/lessons/lesson-03-publishing.md

 1. 🤓 Describe, define, and use SEMVer
 1. 🛠 Create NPM Packages
-1. 🎬 Publish your NPM package
+1. 🎬 Publish your npm package
 1. 🥇 Use ESLint to apply best practices to coding.

 <!-- > -->